huawei-noah/BHT-ARIMA/README.md

 # BHT-ARIMA

 A tensor decomposition-based time series forecasting algorithm, which tactically incorporates the unique advantages of Hankelization, low-rank Tucker decomposition and ARIMA into a unified framework.
-More details (including parameter settings) refers to the original paper.
+More details (including parameter settings) refer to the original paper.

 ### Paper
 - **"Block Hankel Tensor ARIMA for Multiple Short Time Series Forecasting", AAAI-20**